About Us

 Jan Oelofse started his hunting career in the early fifties in East Africa, John Wayne being one of his most remembered hunting companions, during the filming of "Hatari".
 Jan was chosen as the Most Outstanding Professional Hunter in 1982 by the Safari Club International.
 The accolade speaks for itself, his hunting outfit is built on years of experience, his Professional Hunters trained by a Professional in the field himself.
 With Jan Oelofse Hunting Safaris you will have a traditional safari experience, with top quality accommodations and most importantly an outfitter that produces results and has proven himself to be more than trustworthy.

-More information about Jan Oelofse in his biography "Capture to be Free" (written and compiled by his wife Annette Oelofse) below.
+More information about Jan Oelofse in his biography "Capture to be Free" (written and compiled by his wife Annette Oelofse) - Capture to be Free - a film by Jan Oelofse on his game capture technique

 Annette Oelofse